kardenwort/.github/profile/README.md

 *   [**`20250913122858-kardenwort`**](https://github.com/kardenwort/20250913122858-kardenwort): The core intelligent engine for text processing and vocabulary extraction.
 *   [**`20250913123240-kardenwort-anki-csv-importer`**](https://github.com/kardenwort/20250913123240-kardenwort-anki-csv-importer): The bridge that automatically imports the generated vocabulary files into Anki.
 *   [**`20250913123501-kardenwort-anki-templates`**](https://github.com/kardenwort/20250913123501-kardenwort-anki-templates): The powerful and feature-rich Anki card template that brings your vocabulary to life.
+*   [**`20251110002755-kardenwort-ankiconnect`**](https://github.com/voothi/20251110002755-kardenwort-ankiconnect): This is a custom build of the official AnkiConnect add-on, extended with a new API action to enable deeper integration with external tools, specifically the Kardenwort language learning ecosystem.

 [Return to Top](#map-of-contents)